The Testi Test: A Step-by-Step Guide to Testicle Self-Exam

 5. Locate the epididymis, a soft coiled tube on the back of each testicle

-6. Find the spermatic cord, a rope-like structure above each testicle
+6. Find the spermatic cord, a rope like structure above each testicle

 What’s Normal and What’s Not

 Most lumps are harmless.
 But some are not.
-A testicular lump could be a sign of testicular cancer.
+A testicular lump can be a sign of testicular cancer.
 It’s the most common cancer in men ages 15 to 34.
 And yes, it can still show up after 40.

 The good news is that when caught early, testicular cancer is over 99 percent curable.
-That makes testicular cancer early detection a no-brainer.
+That makes testicular cancer early detection a no brainer.

 • Scrotal swelling